Sunglasses and Macular Degeneration

 Over-prescription polarized sunglasses are designed to fit over a wide range of prescription eyewear frame sizes and shapes, saving you money from having to purchase prescription sunglasses.

-FITOVERS® are over prescription sunglasses that come in different sizes to fit different glass frames so you don't need to buy the huge over sized ones.
-They are a much less expensive option.
+There are several brands of over prescription sunglasses that come in different sizes to fit different glass frames so you don't need to buy the huge over sized ones.

 They offer a variety of styles with reflective lenses so that no one can even tell that you are wearing glasses underneath.